nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > The index **must be a positive integer** 1, 2, 3, …

 Keyboard shortcut:
-While the recipe you want to deleted is being selected, simply hit the `delete` or `backspace` key and click on confirm to delete that particular recipe!
+While the recipe you want to delete is being selected, simply hit the `delete` or `backspace` key and click on confirm to delete that particular recipe!

 ### Searching for substitutions for an ingredient: `sub`